Lux-AI-Challenge/Lux-Design-S2/specs.md

 A factory is a building that takes up 3x3 tiles of space.
 Robots created from the factory will appear at the center of the factory.
 Allied robots can move onto one of the factory's 9 tiles, but enemies cannot.

-Each factory requires 1 water a turn to cool down the nuclear reactor that powers the factories.
-Should the factory end a turn with no water, the factory will then overheat and meltdown spewing 50 rubble in a 3x3 area.

 Each turn a factory will automatically:

-* Gain 50 power and consume 1 water (day and night)
+* Gain 50 power (regardless of day or night)
-* Convert up to 100 martian ice to 20 water
+* Convert up to 100 ice to 20 water
-* Convert up to 50 metal ore to 10 metal
+* Convert up to 50 ore to 10 metal

 Each factory can perform one of the following actions